 Google Ads to Sustain Business in Challenging Economic Times

-As we enter 2025, a recession has been avoided, inflation in the US is nearing the Federal Reserve's target level, wages have grown above pre-COVID levels, consumer spending exceeds economists' predictions, and business investment is at record levels.
+As we entered 2025, US consumer confidence and stock prices soared on expectations that the result of the presidential election would ensure that a combination of tax cuts and deregulation would boost economic growth, corporate profits and household incomes.
+A recession had been avoided, inflation was nearing the Federal Reserve's target level, wages had grown above pre-COVID levels, consumer spending exceeded economists' predictions, and business investment was at record levels.

-• Because of the threat of further inflation resulting from any new tariffs actually put into place, the Federal Reserve will defer any further rate cuts until at least the second quarter of 2025.
+- Because of the threat of further inflation, the Federal Reserve will defer any further interest rate cuts until at least the second quarter of 2025.
 A strong job market and robust consumer spending should make deferring rate cuts less of a problem.
 But government layoffs could change that.

-• US business investment has been at a record high since the passage of the Inflation Reduction and CHIPS and Science Acts which have stimulated US production of strategic technologies like EVs, batteries and semiconductors.
-But because many of the imported goods to which new tariffs may apply are used as inputs by US manufacturers and other industries, those firms' cost of doing business will increase.
+- US business investment has been at a record high since the passage of legislation that has stimulated US production of strategic technologies like EVs, batteries and semiconductors.
+But because many of the imported goods to which new tariffs may apply are used as inputs by US industries, those firms' cost of doing business will increase.
 Those unable to find a cost-effective local replacement source could fail.

 How can you continue to get customers and sales in today's economy?